 Whether through directly commercial research or philanthropy funded by commerce, science is advanced best when individuals must use their minds to choose where to put their money, in hopes of funding the next big idea.

 Examples like the controversy over the data centers show that the deeper motive of the green movement is not the continuation of human progress and innovation, but the belief that large successes, big businesses, and massive industry warrant universal suspicion.
-Progress is their problem, not damage to the human environment.
+Progress is their problem, not

 Opposition to fracking is only the latest example of a more fundamental opposition to technological progress.
 In fact, these objections follow a recognizable pattern that one can observe in a vast array of fields and technologies.